yamilburgos/JS_VideoDex/proposal.md

 * HTML, CSS & JavaScript
 * Postgres
 * Node.js
+* Express
-* Express.js
+* React
-* React.js
+* Electron
 * Bootstrap
 * YouTube's Data API

 ### MVP
 * Only see videos from channels that a User has already subscribed to.
-* Be able to see all videos in the timeslot view of a given day.
+* Be able to see all videos in the timeslot view of a given day (Past, Present & Future).
 * Be able to filter videos out of the timeslot view via:
 	* Timeframe (6 to 9am, 1pm, etc.)
 	* Channel (Either by dropdown or checkbox)